Middlesex County Sex Crime Lawyer

 If you’re facing charges for a sex-related offense, you can’t take chances with your future; you have to fight the charges against you.
 Otherwise, you face accepting some of the harshest penalties available in New Jersey’s criminal justice system and the possibility of living the rest of your life as a registered sex offender.

-Clark & Clark, LLC will never stop fighting on your behalf.
+Clark, Clark & Noonan, LLC., LLC will never stop fighting on your behalf.
 When you need a full acquittal or dismissal, you need a Middlesex County sex crime lawyer from our office on your side.
 To schedule a free and confidential consultation, just complete the form below or call 732-303-7857.